Danjok-Didenko/IZP_project_2/README.md

 ```
 ./flows FILENAME N WB WT WD WS
 ```
-Where:
+Where:  EOL
-@param FINENAME - Name of file where text data about flows is located
+@param FINENAME - Name of file where text data about flows is located  EOL
-@param N -  Number of clusters we want to get
+@param N -  Number of clusters we want to get  EOL
-@param WB - Weight for totalBytes.
+@param WB - Weight for totalBytes  EOL
-@param WT - Weight for flowDuration
+@param WT - Weight for flowDuration  EOL
-@param WD - Weight for averageInterTime.
+@param WD - Weight for averageInterTime  EOL
-@param WS - Weight for averageInterLength
+@param WS - Weight for averageInterLength  EOL